-Last year I had a student who told me that his uncle had given him a graduation present of an interview suit.
+Last year, I had a student who told me that his uncle had given him an interview suit as a graduation present.
 I asked him if he had any idea how much the suit cost.
 I was shocked to find out that the suit cost $800.00!!
-I know that some of you might not be shocked by that number but I work with college students many of whom are low income and first generation and they could not afford such a cost for an interview outfit.
+I know that some of you might not be shocked by that number, but I work with college students, many of whom are low income and first generation student, and they could not afford such a cost for an interview outfit.

 I help students all the time practice and plan for interviews.
 Finding an appropriate outfit is paramount to landing a job.
-Not only does it make you look good but people feel good and professional in clothing that fits well and looks the part.
-But how do you come up with this great professional outfit on a budget?
+Not only does it make you look good, but it makes you feel good as well and people feel professional in clothing that fits well and looks the part, but how do you come up with this great professional outfit on a budget?
 My answer is second hand store shopping.
 Here’s why and a few hacks to make it easier:

-Second Hand Store Shopping is Fun.
-When I walk into a second hand store I don’t know what I will find.
-It is like an adventure..will I find a cute pair of shoes or a bathing suit or maybe an interview suit?
-One must let go of attachment and that ever so present and current desire to have what we want, now!!
-It’s fun to be open to outcome and sometimes find the perfect dress for graduation or nothing at all.
+Second hand store shopping is fun.
+When I walk into a second hand store, I don’t know what I will find.
+It is like an adventure..will I find a cute pair of shoes, a bathing suit or maybe an interview suit?
+One must let go of attachment and that ever so present and current desire to have what we want now!!
+It’s fun to be open to the outcome and sometimes find the perfect dress for graduation or nothing at all.

-I get better quality for my buck in second hand stores: If I were buying all my clothing new on a budget, I would probably have to limit myself to Ross given the cost of new clothes.
-Yes Ross does get some quality items but mostly one does not find high quality or designer clothing at discount clothing stores.
+I get better quality for my buck in second hand stores: If I were buying all new clothing on a budget, I would probably have to limit myself to Ross, given the cost of new clothes.
+Yes, Ross does get some quality items, but mostly one does not find high quality or designer clothing at discount clothing stores.
 Think again for second hand stores.
 I have found very high quality, designer clothing that people have decided to give away.
-Albeit in the last 10 years even prices at second hand stores have gone up, I can usually find clothing at at least a quarter of the original price.
-For example, on my lunch break today I found a great Calvin Klein suit just my size, fully lined for $20.
+Albeit in the last 10 years, even prices at second hand stores have gone up, but I can usually find clothing that is at least a quarter of the original price.
+For example, on my lunch break today, I found a great Calvin Klein suit just my size, fully lined for $20.
 I just found a very similar suit online for $149.99!!

-Thrift Store Shopping is good for the community and good for the earth.
+Thrift store shopping is good for the community and good for the earth.
 Many second hand stores are non-profit organizations that give work to people who need it and/or give their profits to needy organizations.
-So, when you buy from second hand stores you are not only getting a cool, new to you thing, you are also making a donation to your community.
+When you buy from second hand stores, you are not only getting a cool item to add to your closet; you are also making a donation to your community.
 Not only that, buying second hand is great for the earth.
-It is reusing and reusing is before recycling!
-When we buy new things we are not demanding new mining, new agriculture as well as shipping etc. When we buy used we are saying that there is enough to go around without producing new stuff.
+It is reusing, which comes even before recycling!
+When we buy new things, we are not demanding new mining, new agriculture as well as shipping etc. When we buy used, we are saying that there is enough to go around without producing new stuff.